JonnyCodes/jTween/README.md

 ## TODO:
  + TESTS!!!!
- + More Eases
  + Add loopProgress and totalProgress??
  + More tween types - to, from, fromTo? any more?
-Can all be based off delta.
-    + from + fromTo tween, should it set the objs from values on tween creation or on start()?
+    + from + fromTo tween, should set the objs from values on start()
  + yoyo?
 How do onLoop callbacks work here?
  + startDelay and endDelay?
 LoopsDelay?
 How does that effect yoyo??